'Fingers crossed and prayers': Colorado wildfire kills couple, forces more evacuations

-Officials issued a mandatory evacuation order for eastern Estes Park as wind gusts pushed the 188,300-acre (76,200-hectare) East Troublesome Fire east, threatening the town of 6,300 people that serves as a base camp for the popular national park.
+Officials issued a mandatory evacuation order for eastern Estes Park as wind gusts pushed the 191,000-acre (77,300-hectare) East Troublesome Fire east, threatening the town of 6,300 people that serves as a base camp for the popular national park.

-“We tried to get ahead of it to get everyone safely out in an orderly fashion,” said Larimer County Sheriff’s Office spokesman David Moore, noting the community is served by three highways.
-“We are expecting a very long day.
-Fingers crossed and prayers.”
+Noel Livingston, incident commander for the fire, said firefighters waged a “very aggressive” battle on Saturday to hold the line at Estes Park and expressed hopes that a winter storm overnight would aid in containment.

-A red flag warning issued by the National Weather Service was in effect for the area as winds of 60 miles per hour (97 kph) and low humidity were expected through Saturday.
+“They’ve had a very long day, a very tough day,” Livingston told a briefing on Saturday evening.
+“A lot of active fire spread there with the community certainly still at risk.”

 Near the town of Grand Lake, some 17 miles (30 km) southwest of Estes Park, the fire killed Lyle and Marilyn Hileman, who were 86- and 84-years-old.
 The couple, who were married for almost 70 years, chose not to leave their home, local officials said after finding their bodies on Friday.